Disconnect (diskəˈnekt) verb – break the connection of or between.

 Challenge yourself to go without internet access while you are out exploring.
 You can always post when you are back in your accommodation.

 If you choose to get a data plan, we understand because navigation and staying connected is important.
 But, try to turn on airplane mode when you are out and about to avoid notifications and distractions.
-I know the temptation of checking the likes on an Instagram post is real, but I promise it won’t change the outcome of your day.
+I know the temptation of checking the likes on an Instagram post is real.
+Nevertheless, I promise it won’t change the outcome of your day!

 Thank you for reading and I hope you can take something away from this post!
 To keep up with our future adventures click the follow button below.

 Join our new community by hash tagging #dreambigpacksmall on future Instagram posts and we will give you a shoutout!